JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 Get an overview and learn the basics.

+`Simulate.jl` provides a clock with a virtual simulation time and the ability to schedule Julia functions and expressions as events or run them as processes.
+It can invoke them continuously with a given sample rate.

 ## A first example

 A server takes something from its input and puts it out modified after some time.
-We implement that in a function, create input and output channels and some "foo" and "bar" processes interacting on them:
+We implement the server's activity in a function, create input and output channels and some "foo" and "bar" processes interacting on them:

 ```julia
 using Simulate, Printf